chamaloriz/cult-of-the-done/content/infrastructure/setup-postgresql-and-manage-it.md

 ---
-title: Setup postgresql and manage it
+title: Setup PostgreSQL and manage it
 created: 2025-09-26
 ---
 # Setup [PostgreSQL](https://www.postgresql.org/) and manage it